 Although Colin Montgomerie had led by three strokes on Thursday, the leaderboard became progressively more bunched.
 Duval roared to the top of it with a 65 on Saturday, joining Bernhard Langer, Ian Woosnam and Alex Cejka, with a further 15 players within two strokes.

-Woosnam got off to the perfect start with his tee shot at the par-3 first finishing six inches from the hole.
+Woosnam got off to a superb start on Sunday with his tee shot at the par-3 first finishing six inches from the hole.
 But the birdie soon turned into a bogey when his caddie, Miles Byrne, discovered an extra driver in the bag.

 Duval birdied four of the first 11 holes on the way to a 67 and a three-shot win over Niclas Fasth, who also had a 67.
 The composed way Duval played Lytham’s fearsome final five holes, all in pars, spoke volumes.